Robin E. Rosenberg – President

 productions.
 Currently, Mr. Vitale is a film instructor at the School of Visual Arts, New York City and an independent producer in search of meaningful stories to make documentaries of struggle and heart.
 Mr. Vitale has received over 50 awards for his films.
 A full list and samples may be viewed at vitaleproductions.com.
 Mr. Vitale joined the Board of Directors of GARNER Arts Center in 2011.

-Lance Redford is Director of Development at Columbia University Medical Centers, Center for Radiological Research.
-He holds a BA in Psychology and a BA in Sociology from St. John’s University and earned his Master’s Degree (MPS) in Health Services Policy/Management from the New School.
-For the last 24 year he has worked as a fundraiser and non-profit specialist and within the last eight years while performing his duties at Pratt Institute he has become a government fundraising specialist securing over $10 million from local State and Federal government entities for Institute initiatives, for both capital and program operations.
-A long-time resident of New York City, Lance’s professional focus has always been guided by his personal interest in supporting the Arts, Educational initiatives, and Youth Services.
+Lance Redford served as the Director of Development at Columbia University Medical Centers, Center for Radiological Research.
+Redford held a BA in Psychology and a BA in Sociology from St. John’s University and earned his Master’s Degree (MPS) in Health Services Policy/Management from the New School.
+For 24 year he worked as a fundraiser and non-profit specialist and while performing his duties at Pratt Institute he became a government fundraising specialist securing over $10 million from local State and Federal government entities for Institute initiatives, for both capital and program operations.
+A long-time resident of New York City, Lance’s professional focus was always been guided by his personal interest in supporting the Arts, Educational initiatives, and Youth Services.